lex-node/SCoDA-Simple-Code-Deference-Agreement-/DAO Charter with Qualified Code Deference.md

 Membership rights in the DAO shall be represented by Tokens (the "***DAO Membership Tokens***") minted and issued through the Designated Smart Contract.

 DAO Members shall have the rights, powers and privileges that are possible to be taken or exercised by DAO Members through the Designated Smart Contract as further set forth in Section 4.
-Additionally, DAO Memrs shall have the rights, powers and privileges set forth at [________]()
+Additionally, DAO Members shall have the rights, powers and privileges set forth at [________]()

 /*ADD HTML LINK TO DESCRIPTION OF DAO PURPOSES OR MISSION STATEMENT*/, as they may be updated from time to time in accordance with this Charter.
 The rights, powers and privileges of DAO Members are referred to herein as the "***DAO Membership Rights***".